manydeps/manydeps-gmp/README.md

 This works fine on Windows Visual Studio 2022 and also Linux (including Windows WSL).
 For Linux, the classic `gmp` library is used, but for Windows, the alternative `mpir` is used (since `gmp` currently fails to build on Windows in this repo).

+**Notes for Windows only:** Conan is much faster and requires /MD build (GMP works fine).
+VCPKG is much slower and requires /MT build (and only MPIR works).

 Basic setup in both platforms include: CMake and Ninja.
 Also it is necessary to have vcpkg and conan, for the following scripts to work.